moxie-lean/Lean/readme.md

-Once you have the files you need to be on the theme path or theme directory, then you need to install the `node`, `composer` and `bower` dependencies in order to exectue some utilities.
+Once you have the files you need to be on the theme path or theme directory, then you need to install the `node`, `composer` and `bower` dependencies in order to execute some utilities.
 You need to run the following command from your terminal in the theme path:

 ```shell
 ./bin/install.sh
 ```

-**Note: Make sure to use the dot before the /bin/ directory to exectue the file inside of the theme bin directory**
+**Note: Make sure to use the dot before the /bin/ directory to execute the file inside of the theme bin directory**

 You are going to be prompt you can reply with `1` or `0`, where `1` is yes and `0` means no.

-If you have any problem to run this shell script, try by copy and paste the following commangs in your terminal if the command above does not work.
+If you have any problem to run this shell script, try by copy and paste the following commands in your terminal if the command above does not work.

 ```shell